Travel Guide to Sofia Bulgaria

 For live music, head to Backstage or Bourbon Street.
 Backstage offers live shows regularly.
-The music style at Backstage varies from day to day.
+The music style at Backstage varies from day today.
 Jazz and Blues are the norm at Bourbon Street.

 For dance clubs, you need to head to Escape.
 Security is tight, so expect to be searched for weapons.
 Inside there are two stories with huge dance floors.
-The music varies from day to day, but usually you'll find something with a great beat.
+The music varies from day to day, but usually, you’ll find something with a great beat.
 Maria Luisa and Alkohol are also great choices.
 Near the college, Spartakus is a former gay club that now brings in a young, hip crowd.

 There is also the International Casino Club Sofia that is a great choice for those willing to spend a little cash.
 A passport is required for entry.

-If you are travelling to Bulgaria, be sure to make Sofia the area in which you spend the most time.
+If you are traveling to Sofia Bulgaria, be sure to make Sofia the area in which you spend the most time.
 There is much to see, do, and taste in the area.
 You certainly need to dedicate at least four days to the area in order to see the more popular attractions.

 Sofia is packed with exquisite restaurants, trendy bars, and breathtaking architecture.
 Do not miss the chance to see this classic city; you’ll want to return again and again.